-Action Level of Public Participation Relative Expense 18.
-Hire consultant team to develop the Biodiversity Conservation Strategy and Analyze biodiversity requirements; Apply future climate change, demographic, and development predictions; Apply outcomes of additional studies that may have occurred. n/a \$\$\$\$\$ 19.
+Action Level of Public Participation Relative Expense RSTC Role Staff Role Council Role 24.
+Additional Actions to be determined by the RSTC. - To be determined by the RSTC.
+To be determined.
+To be determined.
+25. Hire consultant team to develop the Biodiversity Conservation Strategy and • Analyze biodiversity requirements; • Apply future climate change, demographic, and development predictions; • Apply outcomes of additional studies that may have occurred. n/a \$\$\$\$\$ 26.
 Develop a desired strategy option.
+Involve \$\$\$

-Involve Ideas: Biodiversity Summit, pop up priority setting \$\$\$ 20.
+Ideas: Biodiversity Summit, pop up priority setting 27.
 Identify and analyze appropriate tools for conservation, including an enhanced Stewardship Program.
-Consult Ideas: Options workbook; focus groups Collaborate Ideas: Statistically viable survey \$\$\$\$\$ 21.
-Complete the biodiversity conservation strategy and identify enhancements for the stewardship program with recommendations for implementation such as indicators and monitoring, Consult Ideas: Open Houses, piloting \$\$\$ 22.
+Consult Ideas: Options workbook; focus groups Collaborate Ideas: Statistically viable survey \$\$\$\$\$ 28.
+Complete the biodiversity conservation strategy and identify enhancements for the stewardship program with recommendations for implementation such as indicators and monitoring, Consult Ideas: Open Houses, piloting \$\$\$ 29.
 Submit a progress report to Advisory Committees and Council.
 Council Meeting \$

-Complete the Resilient Saanich Framework Action Level of Public Participation Relative Expense 23.
+Complete the Resilie nt Saanich Framework Action Level of Public Participation Relative Expense 30.
 Present a complete Resilient Saanich environmental policy framework including a Biodiversity Conservation Strategy, enhanced Stewardship Program and potentially a new Development Permit Area, to Council for consideration.
-Consult Ideas: Presentations, Environment & Natural Areas Advisory Committee \$\$ 24.
+Consult Ideas: Presentations, Environment & Natural Areas Advisory Committee \$\$ 31.
 Produce the 5 th edition of the ESA Atlas.
-Inform Ideas: Our Backyard, email, website \$\$ Implement, monitor, and report to Council on indicators within two years (Milestones 4 and 5).
+Inform Ideas: Our Backyard, email, website \$\$ 32.
+Implement, monitor, and report to Council on indicators within two years (Milestones 4 and 5).
 Collaborate Ideas: Establish a citizen science program to assist with monitoring. \$